 Other possible causes of ED that can be treated include:

 After middle age, the prostate gland starts to grow larger.
-It is important for aging men to have their prostate check regularly as an inflammation or excessive growth can be a symptom of an underlying, more serious condition.
+It is important for aging men to have their prostate check regularly as inflammation or excessive growth can be a symptom of an underlying, more serious condition.
 Prostate growth can lead to difficulty urinating and erectile dysfunction, in some cases.
 However, the most common cause of erectile dysfunction, in regards to the prostate, is prostate cancer.
-Both the condition and the treatment for the condition are known to cause difficult achieving and/or maintaining an erection.
+Both the condition and the treatment for the condition are known to cause difficulty achieving and/or maintaining an erection.

 For some men, ED is psychological and related to concerns about self-image and performance anxiety.
 For men whose root cause is purely psychological, counseling and therapy can help improve body image, depression, and anxiety.
 Sex therapists can help men work through issues with performance anxiety.
 Getting help for the underlying psychological cause of ED can change a man's life— and his partner's life, too.

 Talking with your doctor

 Understanding a little bit about ED and its impact on fertility, as well as what can be done about it, can help you to cope with the situation.
 In some cases, it’s simply a matter of having the willingness to talk to your doctor about your ED and taking specific steps to fix it.
 If you are having trouble getting an erection or maintaining an erection, you should mention that to your physician.
 Make sure to tell your doctor all urological symptoms you are currently experiencing, including difficulty urinating, painful urination, or frequent urges to urinate as these can be additional symptoms of an underlying condition.